Ivette Amelia López, PhD, MPH

 Sharon Talboys, PhD, MPH

-Dr. Sharon Talboys (she/her/hers) is a dedicated professional with a diverse background in global health, public health practice, health equity, and cross-cultural mixed methods research.
+Dr. Sharon Talboys (she/her/hers) is a dedicated professional with a background in global health, public health practice, health equity, and cross-cultural mixed methods research.
 She is an Associate Professor of Public Health with a teaching focus on capstone, program planning and evaluation, global health, and qualitative research.
-Dr. Talboys has made significant contributions in Utah and internationally with public health workforce development, pandemic preparedness and response, and gender equity research.
+Dr. Talboys has made significant contributions in Utah and internationally with public health workforce development, pandemic preparedness and response, and gender parity research.